jsconnolly/CaliforniaPrototype/README.md

 8. DevOps Engineer – Eric Dobyns

 ##c.
-Understood what people needed1, by including people in the prototype development and design process;
+Understood what people needed, by including people in the prototype development and design process;

 During our initial discovery process we utilized surveys and questionnaires conducted with consumers and prospective users which helped shape our understanding of user requirements and key features.
 We also conducted a phone interview with Gary Winuk, former Chief Deputy Director and General Counsel for the Office of Homeland Security (OHS), to review the initial wireframes for the admin portal.
 His experience and insights were extremely valuable in shaping the features and functions for that side of the platform

 We constructed an initial user survey to get feedback on general user experience with emergency notification services.
-Results of the survey are included <a href='[INSERT LINK TO SURVEY RESULTS]'>here</a>
+Results of the survey are included <a href='https://s3-us-west-1.amazonaws.com/ca-prototype-hotb-assets/California+Emergency+%26+Non+Emergency+Alerts+Survey+-+Google+Forms+copy.pdf'>here</a>

 We also had users completed questionnaires following a user session with a clickable prototype.
-A sample of those responses can be found <a href='[INSERT LINK TO QUESTIONNAIRE RESPONSES]'>here</a>.
+A sample of those responses can be found <a href='https://s3-us-west-1.amazonaws.com/ca-prototype-hotb-assets/User+Testing+Interview+for+CA+Prototype+-+Google+Docs.pdf'>here</a>.

-Interview Notes with Gary Winuk can be found <a href='[INSERT LINK TO Gary Winuk Interview]'>here</a>.
+Interview Notes with Gary Winuk can be found <a href='https://s3-us-west-1.amazonaws.com/ca-prototype-hotb-assets/Gary+Winuk+Interview+-+Google+Docs.pdf'>here</a>.

 ##d.
 Used at least a minimum of three (3) “user-centric design” techniques and/or tools;